pbek/QOwnNotes/webpage/src/nl/scripting/methods-and-objects.md

  * Registers the settings variables again
  *
  * Use this method if you want to use code to override your variables, like setting
- * default values depended on the operating system.
+ * default values depending on the operating system.
  */
 function registerSettingsVariables() {
     if (script.platformIsWindows()) {